ai-with-abdullah/AI-Medical-Disease-Diagnosis-System/COMPREHENSIVE_TRAINING_GUIDE.md

 The script will:
 1. Detect all available datasets automatically
-2. Load and combine data from all sources
+2. Load and combine ALL CSV data into a single unified dataset
 3. Handle different column formats
-4. Create unified training data
+4. Create training data files for all 3 models

+**Important Note on Training Data:**
+- **Generic CVD & CAD Models:** Both are trained on the same combined heart disease data (all CSV files merged together)
+- **Arrhythmia Model:** Trained separately on UCI Arrhythmia dataset only

 ---